 I like buying quality because they feel better on my skin – and last longer too.
 But, I don’t care so much about trendy things.
 They easily become tardy.
 The thing I realized is, you don’t have to break the bank to look good.
 Plan your shopping and pick colors that complement each other.
 Avoid the flamboyant colors unless you’re an entertainer.
 There are several Instagram fashion pages you can follow for ideas.
 For guys, I’d recommend menwithclass and their other subsidiaries.

 Dress for success; you will always be remembered when you leave the room.

-Further, your dressing is a self-signal.
-When you’re on a journey to creating wealth, everything must speak the same language – your thoughts, words, actions, and appearance.
+Further, your dressing is equally a self-signal.
+When you’re on a journey to creating wealth, everything must speak the same lingo – your thoughts, words, actions, and appearance.
 The more invested you are, the more the psychological upgrade.
 What’s inside will surely come out.
-And what’s outside can also affect the inside.
-Like begets like.
+And what’s outside can also affect the inside; like begets like.
 It’ll always be that way, guaranteed.
-Clean up yourself, you’re a prince, you’re a princess!
+Clean yourself up; you’re a prince; you’re a princess!

 Number 6: Be intentional with your network

 “Walk with the wise and become wise, for a companion of fools suffers harm.” – King Solomon, Bible King

 There’s this popular and probably overused saying that your network is your net worth.
 It’s true.
 Countless books, blog posts, videos, and films have been produced about this one skill as a determinant factor for financial success.
 The reason is simple.
 If you walk with the wise, you will become wiser.